And Still I Rise: Themes

 According to scholar Carol E. Neubauer, the themes in the poems in And Still I Rise, as the title of the volume suggests, focus on a hopeful determination to rise above difficulty and discouragement.
-Neubauer states, "These poems are inspired and spoken by a confident voice of strength that recognizes its own power and will no longer be pushed into passivity".
+Neubauer says, "These poems are inspired and spoken by a confident voice of strength that recognizes its own power and will no longer be pushed into passivity".
 Angelou focuses on the same themes as her previous volumes, including love, loneliness, and Southern racism, but with the added twist of the nature of women and the importance of family.
 They cover a wider range of topics, including springtime, aging, sexual awakening, drug addiction, and Christian salvation.

 "Phenomenal Woman", a crowd-pleaser that Angelou often performed for audiences, has been called her "personal theme-poem".
 Neubauer and literary critic Harold Bloom both consider it one of the best poems in the volume.
 The poem was featured in the motion picture Poetic Justice (1993), directed by John Singleton.
 Bloom calls it a "hymn-like poem to woman's beauty".
 Angelou "skillfully engages" in some word-play with the word "phenomenally".
 As Angelou often does in her poetry, "Phenomenal Woman" is paired with the one that follows it, "Men", in which Angelou uses a raw egg metaphor to contrast dominant masculinity with fragile and cautious femininity.
 She celebrates both "her slightly mysterious power" and the excitement created by men.
 The poem is characteristic of Angelou's style, with terse and forceful lines and irregular rhymes.
 The short and often monosyllabic words, as Neubauer states, "create an even, provocative rhythm that resounds with underlying confidence".
 Angelou said that she wrote the poem for all women, regardless of their race or appearance.
-She also stated, "Now, I know men are phenomenal, but they have to write their own poem".
+She also said, "Now, I know men are phenomenal, but they have to write their own poem".

 Many of Angelou's poems focus on racial subjects and themes.
 They continue the themes of mild protest and survival also found in her autobiographies, and inject hope through humor.
 In "Ain't That Bad?", she uses the Black English vernacular word "bad" to connote positive connections with Black culture, mores, customs, and leaders, and to help build Black pride.
 Scholar Lyman B. Hagen calls it a "shouting poem" due to its short lines and repetition.
 In "Lady Luncheon Club", Angelou humorously describes an overly intellectual speaker at a woman's club.